skip to Main Content

 What you will be doing?

-The successful candidate will commit to working in line with our workplace values which are:
+Successful candidates will commit to working in line with our workplace values which are:

 What we are looking for?

-• Experience of working (or significant voluntary experience) within, criminal justice services, drug & Alcohol recovery or treatment services, homelessness/housing services or mental health services is highly desirable.
+• Experience of working (or significant voluntary experience) within, criminal justice services, drug & alcohol recovery or treatment services, homelessness/housing services or mental health services is highly desirable.

 • High level of relationship skills: Empathy; caring; acceptance; mutual affirmation; supportive and constructive challenge and positive expectation for the future.